strega-nil/style/guide.md

 #### Single-line Calls

-DO NOT put a space between the parens, and the first and last arguments.
+DO NOT put a space between the function name and open paren, between the open paren and the first argument, or between the last argument and the close paren.

 DO NOT put a comma after the last argument.